Heather & Demitri Wilson

 Mission & Vision

 While it is devastating for an infant to die, it also leaves parents unprepared for a funeral.
-Kennedy's Angel Gowns helps these families with a free infant burial gown so they can honor their child.
+Kennedy's Angel Gowns helps these families with a free infant burial gown so they can honor their children.

 In addition to the garment, Kennedy's Angel Gowns offers emotional support.
 We visit the hospital, make phone calls, and connect with parents for as long as they need us.